wix-incubator/headless-components/docs/api/CMS_COLLECTION_ITEM_INTERFACE.md

 ### CmsItem.Field

-**✅ IMPLEMENTED** - General-purpose field component that displays any CMS item field with customizable rendering.
+General-purpose field component that displays any CMS item field with customizable rendering.

 **Props**